sktime/skbase/enhancement_proposals/sbep_1.md

 #### BaseEstimator

-Scikit-learn style [estimators](https://scikit-learn.org/stable/tutorial/statistical_inference/settings.html?highlight=estimator#estimators-objects) are *"object that learn from data"*.
+Scikit-learn style [estimators](https://scikit-learn.org/stable/tutorial/statistical_inference/settings.html?highlight=estimator#estimators-objects) are *"objects that learn from data"*.

 In `scikit-learn` and `sktime` these can be *regressors*, *classifiers*, *clusterers*, *annotaters*, *transformers* and other type of classes implementing